ulelab/bs_assign/README.md

 Author: aram.amalietti@gmail.com

-**Dependencies** (these are the versions the script was developped with, most likely newer version will work but if they don't fall, please back on these):
+**Dependencies** (these are the versions the script was developped with, newer versions should work, but if they don't, please use these versions):
 ```
 python=3.7
 pandas=1.2.3